Bias in the workplace: How to tackle them like a pro

 What is a bias in the workplace?

 Bias in the workplace refers to the unconscious, and sometimes, conscious bias, prejudices and stereotypes that affect how individuals are perceived and treated based on various characteristics like gender, race, age, appearance, and more.
 These biases not only hinder individual growth but also undermine the collective potential of a workforce.
 They can have a profound impact on team dynamics and innovation.

 It stifles diversity of thought and discourages individuals from sharing their unique perspectives, ultimately leading to missed opportunities for growth and creativity within the organization.
+Bias in the workplace manifests in many ways, from hiring and promotions to performance evaluations and daily interactions.

 The danger of bias in the workplace and when hiring

 Imagine your workplace as a team sport, where each player brings unique skills to the game.
 Bias is like a blindfold that prevents us from seeing the full potential of our teammates.
-If we let bias rule, we risk missing out on valuable contributions from our diverse team members.
+If we let bias rule, we risk missing out on valuable contributions from diverse team members.

 Bias vs stereotype vs discrimination in the workplace